dotnet/Silk.NET/documentation/proposals/Proposal - Region Specific Key Input.md

 // Obviously this is only done for the keys included in GLFW, but as they
 // are close to ASCII it should be simple to write.
 No lowercase letters
 // as they only exist on the char callbacks, not the key callbacks.
+// The line in double quotes in the beginning of the file is the name.
 "ExampleLayout"
 65->68 // A will be D
 // alternatively, as char and int are interchangeable in c# :) :